cuire/svelte-grid-extended/README.md

 <!-- set collision = true -->

-To enable collisions, set `collision` prop to `true`.
-Now instead of ignoring collisions, grid will try to move all coliding items to the nearest available position.
+To enable collisions, set the `collision` prop to `true`.
+Now, instead of ignoring collisions, the grid will relocate all colliding items to the first available space.
+If necessary, it will also expand the grid vertically to accommodate these items.

-> ⚠️ Setting `collision` to `true` will sets `rows` to `0` and force grid to compress items in vertical direction.
+> ⚠️ Setting `collision` to `true` will sets `rows` to `0`.

 <!-- repl -->